 A close second is the Sony WF-1000XM4.
 While nearly flawless, its noise-cancelling capabilities, which are excellent, fall slightly short of the QuietComfort Earbuds.
 On the other hand, the WF-1000XM4’s battery life, feature set, and sound quality are superior.
 The fantastic redesign doesn’t get the credit it deserves either.

-The Momentum True Wireless 3 is a leap forward for Sennheiser’s premium true wireless series.
-A handful of sound features were added to enhance audio quality, and there is adaptive noise cancellation that intelligently tweaks noise reduction to your surroundings.
+The Momentum True Wireless 3 comes in third place and marks a huge leap for Sennheiser’s wireless earbuds series.
+A handful of sound features were added to enhance sound quality and there is adaptive noise cancellation that intelligently tweaks noise reduction to your surroundings.
 This version has even received a gorgeous facelift with a fancier exterior, new shape, and improved touch controls.

 Keep reading for more extensive feedback on the best noise-cancelling earbuds.